The Asset Tracing and Recovery Review: Belgium

 Next, the Belgian court will determine the law applicable to the merits of the case.

-Both the aforementioned Rome Regulations have a universal scope of application, meaning that any law specified by the Regulations might apply (even the law of a non-Member State).37 A Belgian court will, therefore, only rarely apply the (subsidiarily applicable) Belgian Code of Private International Law (which moreover provides for some comparable criteria).
+Both aforementioned Rome Regulations have a universal scope of application, meaning that any law specified by the Regulations might apply (even the law of a non-Member State).34 A Belgian court will, therefore, only rarely (i.e., only subsidiarily) apply the Belgian Code of Private International Law (which moreover provides for some comparable criteria).

-Finally, under Belgian private international law rules,38 Belgian courts must apply the applicable foreign law in accordance with the interpretation given to it in the relevant foreign country.
+Finally, under Belgian private international law rules,35 Belgian courts must apply the applicable foreign law in accordance with the interpretation given to it in the relevant foreign country.

 ii Collection of evidence in support of proceedings abroad